 On June 4, 2019, February 28, 2020, and February 23, 2021 we, the undersigned, submitted the letter below to the State Medical Board of Ohio for consideration.
-After meetings and discussion with proponents and opponents, the Medical Board has-rejected petitions for medical marijuana use for autism spectrum disorder three times.
-We respectfully request the committee's consideration of our letter to the Medical Board detailing our opposition to adding autism and anxiety to the list of qualifying conditions for treatment with medical marijuana.
+After meetings and discussion with proponents and opponents, the Medical Board has rejected petitions for medical marijuana use for autism spectrum disorder three times.
+We also submitted the letter to the House Health Committee on June 10, 2021 as they considered HB 60, which would include autism on the list of qualifying conditions for medical marijuana.

+We respectfully request the Senate committee's consideration of our letter detailing our opposition to adding autism to the list of qualifying conditions for treatment with medical marijuana.